Crayfish: Culinary use

 Like all crustaceans, crayfish are not kosher because they are aquatic animals that do not have both fins and scales.
-They are therefore not eaten by observant Jews.
+They are therefore not eaten by observant Jews, and some Christian denominations.

 Bait

 Crayfish are preyed upon by a variety of ray-finned fishes, and are commonly used as bait, either live or with only the tail meat.
 They are a popular bait for catching catfish, largemouth bass, smallmouth bass, striped bass, perch, pike and muskie.
 When using live crayfish as bait, anglers prefer to hook them between the eyes, piercing through their hard, pointed beak which causes them no harm; therefore, they remain more active.

 When using crayfish as bait, it is important to fish in the same environment where they were caught.
 An Illinois State University report that focused on studies conducted on the Fox River and Des Plaines River watershed stated that rusty crayfish, initially caught as bait in a different environment, were dumped into the water and "outcompeted the native clearwater crayfish".
 Other studies confirmed that transporting crayfish to different environments has led to various ecological problems, including the elimination of native species.
 Transporting crayfish as live bait has also contributed to the spread of zebra mussels in various waterways throughout Europe and North America, as they are known to attach themselves to exoskeleton of crayfishes.